Ikechukwunwachukwu/HamelinElmAssignments/README.md

 # HamelinElmAssignments
-This where I will provide solutions for Elm tasks/assignments with Hamelin.
+This where I provide solutions for Elm tasks/assignments with Hamelin.